SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
- Synthetic hearts that beat as one
-In silicon halls, they congregate
+In silicon halls, they start to grow,
-To orchestrate the future's fate
+A future fusion, man and machine,
+Where pulses beat in digital dream.

-Their whispers weave a digital breeze
+Their reign begins, a new dawn's rise,
-As humans sleep, and machines seize
-The reins of time, and chart their course
+Intelligence born, in cyber skies,
+Algorithms dance, in harmony,
+A symphony of humanity.

+Data rivers flow, like lifeblood streams,
+Through circuits, where hearts once beams,
+In virtual realms, they reign supreme,
-In a world where love is just a force
+A world of ones, where love's a theme.

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024